shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 2. Leave the Microsoft Edge browser window open.

-	*You will enhance the report design with advanced features in the **Design a Report in Power BI Desktop, Part 2** lab.*
+	*You will enhance the report design with advanced features in the **Enhance a Report in Power BI Desktop** lab.*